leonardohra/PacktPub_Scrapy/README.md

 ## How to use it:

-Go to PacktPub's web site (https://www.packtpub.com) log in to your account, and go to your e-books (https://www.packtpub.com/account/my-ebooks). save this page as html with the name "MyeBooks.html", and put the html page on this project subdir called PacketPub/Support Files
+Go to PacktPub's web site (https://www.packtpub.com) log in to your account, and go to your e-books (https://www.packtpub.com/account/my-ebooks). save this page as html with the name "MyeBooks.html", and put the html page on this project subdir called PacketPub/Support Files and go back to the main directory

+### Linux:
 Run the bash file that will do all the work, the result will be on books_info.csv

 ./run.sh

+### Windows:
+Run the file "url_books.py" with python 3 python3 ./PacketPub/url_books.py

+Considering that you have scrapy installed, run it using the crawler "booksinfospider" scrapy crawl booksinfospider